earnestaddae/omni_url/README.md

 ## Cloning Instructions
 - Clone the repo into any directory of yours with `git clone git@github.com:earnestaddae/omni_url.git`
+- Although not required for docker, it is recommended to create a virtual environment

 ## Running Local Instructions
 - Create a python virtual environment with `pyenv virtualenv 3.10.5 omnihr && pyenv activate omnihr`